siglun/danish-sonnets/README.md

 So we iterate over all &lt;div>...&lt;/div>s having line groups inside and have a `@decls` attribute containing a reference to metadata in the TEI header.
-The latter is not universal, but we use it in ADL and that attributes is only set on pieces that a cataloger has designated as a _work_.
+The latter is not universal, but we use it in ADL and that attribute is only set on pieces that a cataloger has designated as a _work_.
 I have implemented this using a [shell script](find_sonnet_candidates.sh) and [a transform](sonnet_candidate.xsl).
 Finally, we don't do anything unless there are 14 lines of poetry.